ubernostrum/webcolors/docs/install.rst

 * Python 2.7

-* Python 3.3

 * Python 3.4

 * Python 3.5

 * Python 3.6

-.. important:: **Python 3**

-   Although webcolors is supported on Python 3.3 and later, it is not and will not be supported on earlier Python 3.x releases.
-Python 3.3 was the first 3.x release to include several important Python 2/3 compatibility features, which allow webcolors to support Python 2 and 3 in the same codebase.
+These are the versions of Python receiving upstream bugfix or security support as of the release of webcolors |version|.
+Use of older versions of Python is not recommended, and typically will result in errors.

 Normal installation